websight-io/docs/docs/cms/authors/component-libs/kyanite/common/layouts/sections/bentobox.4in2rows/index.md

     Remove this comment from the resulting page.
 -->

-# Bento box 4 in 2 rows
+# Bento Box 4 in 2 Rows

 [//]: # (TODO write an article for kyanite/common/components/layouts/bentobox.4in2rows )